rosalie0/Bug-Hunt/README.md

 ## How To Play
 - Visit the [Live Website](https://bug-hunt.onrender.com/)
-OR
+- OR:
   - clone the repo to your machine
   - via terminal: `npm i && npm run start`

 ## Known Issues

-- Clicking submit for the leaderboard name input does not do anything
 - Play again button does not restart the timer

 ### Credits